 - French language and culture courses available, as well as limited courses taught in English

 - French classes tailored to your proficiency, whether beginner or advanced

-- Clubs and activities offered by the Institute Catholique de Paris
+- Clubs and activities offered by the Institut Catholique de Paris

 - Apartments located in a traditional French neighborhood

 Connect with your Global Advisor to start planning.
 Apply by the application deadline.